mariiapasichna/Lesson24/README.md

 ## REST service:

 Simple REST service for practice with Hibernate.
-Implement a full set of CRUD operations for user in JSON format with saving to H2 database:
+Implemented a full set of CRUD operations for user in JSON format with saving to H2 database:
 - create;
 - delete;
 - update;